ucsb-cs8/w20/_lab/lab01.md

 The value we get back is the square root of 2, which is an irrational number&mdash;its decimal representation goes on forever.
 Unfortunately, real world computing devices typically store numbers with a finite number of decimal places&dagger;.
 So, the representation we see for the square root of two is in fact an approximation.

 <div style="font-size:80%">
 (&dagger;&nbsp;Technically, "binary places", or "binary digits" rather than "decimal places".
 For purposes of this discussion it amounts to the same thing.
-Also, some computer systems do work with "symbolic" representations of numeric quantities e.g retaining √2 or π as symbolic values rather than as numerical approximations.
-On those systems, you can exact results, without losing precision, at the expense of speed.
+Also, some computer systems do work with "symbolic" representations of numeric quantities, e.g., retaining √2 or π as symbolic values rather than as numerical approximations.
+On those systems, you can get exact results, without losing precision, at the expense of speed.
 We won't discuss that kind of software in this course.)
 </div>

 We can see this if we multiply `math.sqrt(2)` by itself.
 Try it: